We're moving to ukri.org. Some links may take you there. If you can't find what you're looking for, try ukri.org/stfc.

-- Returner Fellowships – these are additional fellowships on top of the normal awards that can be awarded to outstanding candidates returning from a career break or from working outside academic research.
-For further information see the Ernest Rutherford Fellowship guidance.
+Ernest Rutherford Fellowships – Fellowships can be awarded to outstanding candidates returning from a career break or from working outside academic research.
+For further information see the Career Breaks section in the Ernest Rutherford Fellowship guidance.

 Studentships and fellowships can be held on either a full-time or part-time basis.